 If parents need to pass a message to their child’s class teacher, they should do so by phoning or emailing school.
 It is not possible to talk at the gate as timings need to be strictly adhered to and maintaining social distancing may be difficult.
 Parents should not enter the foyer of the main school entrance unless absolutely necessary.
 If it is urgent then only one person should enter at a time.

 We use Google Classroom.

 Each class has its own Google Classroom which we use to enhance the children’s learning both at school and at home.
 In the event of a local outbreak, or cases of infections in school, it may be necessary for individual children, classes or year groups to stay at home.
 We will always take and follow advice from our local health protection team and other appropriate authorities.
-If children do need to self-isolate, we will seamlessly switch to Google Classroom and provide access to high quality remote education resources.
+If children do need to self-isolate, we will seamlessly switch to Google Classroom and provide access to high quality remote education.

 View the full Anthem risk assessment: guide for parents here.